hcprajwal9901/virtual_mechanic_AI/README.md

-# Run and deploy your AI Studio app
+# Run and deploy yourpp

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1_CFbkIq82dI11UCGFxov6tOWFGpUBOMF

 ## Run Locally